Aryanandinigupta/Aryanandinigupta/README.md

 - 👯 I’m looking to collaborate on anything cool
 - 💬 Ask me about anything related to _**Javascript, Typescript, Java, Springboot, Data Structures, Machine Learning**_
 - 📫 How to reach me : [LinkedIn](https://www.linkedin.com/in/arya-nandini-gupta)
-- ⚡ Fun fact : I like Stock trading
+- ⚡ Fun fact : I like app development

 <!-- Comment Example -->